Civilization (video game): Reception

 A critic for Next Generation judged the Super NES version to be a disappointing port, with a cumbersome menu system (particularly that the "City" and "Production" windows are on separate screens), an unintuitive button configuration, and ugly scaled down graphics.
 However, he gave it a positive recommendation due to the strong gameplay and strategy of the original game: "if you've never taken a crack at this game before, be prepared to lose hours, even days, trying to conquer those pesky Babylonians."
 Sir Garnabus of GamePro, in contrast, was pleased with the Super NES version's interface, and said the graphics and audio are above that of a typical strategy game.
 He also said the game stood out among the Super NES's generally action-oriented library.

-In 1996, Computer Gaming World listed it as the best game of all time.
 In 2000, GameSpot rated Civilization as the tenth most influential video game of all time.
 It was also ranked at fourth place on IGNs 2000 list of the top PC games of all time.
 In 2004, readers of Retro Gamer voted it as the 29th top retro game.
 In 2007, it was named one of the 16 most influential games in history at a German technology and games trade show Telespiele.
 In Poland, it was included in the retrospective lists of the best Amiga games by Wirtualna Polska (ranked ninth) and CHIP (ranked fifth).
 In 2012, Time named it one of the 100 greatest video games of all time.
 In 1994, PC Gamer US named Civilization the second best computer game ever.
 The editors wrote, "The depth of strategies possible is impressive, and the look and feel of the game will keep you playing and exploring for months.
 Truly a remarkable title."
 That same year, PC Gamer UK named its Windows release the sixth best computer game of all time, calling it Sid Meier's "crowning glory".

 On March 12, 2007, The New York Times reported on a list of the ten most important video games of all time, the so-called game canon, including Civilization.

 By the release of Civilization II in 1996, Civilization had sold over 850,000 copies.
 By 2001, sales had reached 1 million copies.
 Shelley stated in a 2016 interview that Civilization had sold 1.5 million copies.

 In 2022, The Strong National Museum of Play inducted Sid Meier’s Civilization to its World Video Game Hall of Fame.